bio

 Recent significant premieres include Landau’s first opera, Pietà, which debuted in an innovative film format documenting the show’s delayed opening due to Covid and subsequent reading in New York.
 Filmed in 2020, Pietà went on to win the “Best Music Documentary” laurels at such festivals as The People’s Film Festival, RAGFF New York City, and Malabar Music Festival.
 The full production of Pietà was mounted in 2021 at The Narnia Festival in Italy with the composer conducting from the piano, while the American premiere was held at Oklahoma City University's prestigious opera and musical theater department.
 His second opera, a companion piece to Purcell’s Dido & Aeneas titled & Aeterna, premiered at the same festival in Italy the following year.
 The opera uniquely combines period performance practice with contemporary compositional ideas, built on a libretto by Landau’s frequent collaborator Emily Garber.

-Between these two operas, Landau’s “The Coin Toss” was premiered at the legendary Birdland Jazz Club by Broadway star Sam Gravitte (most recently seen as Fiyero in Wicked on Broadway).
+Between these two operas, Landau’s “The Coin Toss” was premiered at the legendary Birdland Jazz Club by Broadway's Sam Gravitte and has since been performed at Lincoln Center and at a concert featuring 2024 Tony-winner Maleah Joi Moon and Joel Perez.
 A song cycle with music, lyrics, and orchestrations by Landau, “The Coin Toss” garnered the following review from Broadway World: “though one is reluctant to use The S Word, Mr. Landau’s composition is so creative and innovative that one cannot help but be reminded of another musical theater titan whom everyone admires [Sondheim].”

-In addition to his composing, Landau is a lyricist, conductor, and Baroque keyboardist.
+In addition to his composing, Landau is an accomplished lyricist, music director, and Baroque keyboardist.
 A regular performer of his own works and others’, he has written, arranged, and music-directed concerts for a wide-range of singers from celebrated indie artists to leading Broadway stars including Katrina Lenk and George Abud at iconic venues like The Duplex, The Greenroom 42, and 54 Below.

-Landau is the youngest-ever winner of the Walter Hinrichsen Award from the American Academy of Arts and Letters; one of NYFOS’S (New York Festival of Song) “9 under 34” composers; a board member of experimental theater company Off-Brand Opera; a Clarendon Scholar of Oxford University; and an Extension-Division faculty member at Juilliard in New York, where he is based full-time.
+Landau is the youngest-ever winner of the Walter Hinrichsen Award from the American Academy of Arts and Letters; one of NYFOS’S (New York Festival of Song) “9 under 34” composers; a board member of experimental theater company Off-Brand Opera; founding director of The New Voice Festival's Composers Studio; a Clarendon Scholar of Oxford University; and an Extension-Division faculty member at Juilliard in New York, where he is based full-time.
 Landau is represented by UIA Talent Agency.

 though one is reluctant to use The S Word, Mr. Landau's composition is so creative and innovative that one cannot help but be reminded of another musical theater titan whom everyone admires [Sondheim]